Why You Keep Choosing the Same Person (With a Different Face)

 But here's what's actually happening: You're not choosing wrong.
 You're choosing familiar.

 Your nervous system learned how to love before you had words for love.
-Before you understood what healthy connection looked like.
+Before you understood what a healthy connection looked like.
 Before you could choose.

 You learned it from: